noahp/noah-c/README.md

 https://clang.llvm.org/docs/DiagnosticsReference.html

-* `-Wall -Werror` minimum, more is better (`-Weverything` on clang... for the brave!)
+- `-Wall -Werror` minimum, more is better (`-Weverything` on clang... for the brave!)
-* `-Werror=conversion` - C is statically but weakly typed; the compiler will insert implicit type conversions based on variable types in an expression.
+- `-Werror=conversion` - C is statically but weakly typed; the compiler will insert implicit type conversions based on variable types in an expression.
   This can result in subtle but disastrous data value effects.
 This warning can help avoid some of those errors.
-* `-Werror=undef` - undefined indentifiers resolve to `0` when the compiler
+- `-Werror=undef` - undefined identifiers resolve to `0` when the compiler
   checks `#if` expressions.
 This can lead to confusing behavior, so prevent it!
-* `-Werror=shadow` - prevents confusing reuse of variable names
+- `-Werror=shadow` - prevents confusing reuse of variable names
-* `-Werror=double-promotion` - only relevant for targets without efficient
+- `-Werror=double-promotion` - only relevant for targets without efficient
   `double` hardware.
 Error if a double constant (decimal value lacking the `f` suffix) or double conversion occurs!
-* `-Werror=jump-misses-init` - can detect odd control flow issues, and generally guides you against unintuitive design
+- `-Werror=jump-misses-init` - can detect odd control flow issues, and generally guides you against unintuitive design
-* `-Werror=logical-op` - bit-wise operators have counter intuitive precedence.
+- `-Werror=logical-op` - bit-wise operators have counter intuitive precedence.
   Error to enforce reasonable parenthesis usage.
-* `-Werror=format=2` - additional safety checks on printf/scanf type format
+- `-Werror=format=2` - additional safety checks on printf/scanf type format
   parameters
-* `-Werror=duplicated-cond` - same conditional twice, not usually beneficial
+- `-Werror=duplicated-cond` - same conditional twice, not usually beneficial
-* `-Werror=duplicated-branches` - same expression in two conditional branches,
+- `-Werror=duplicated-branches` - same expression in two conditional branches,
   violates Don't Repeat Yourself
-* `-Werror=null-dereference` - pretty rare that this trips usefully, but can catch some simple typos etc.
+- `-Werror=null-dereference` - pretty rare that this trips usefully, but can catch some simple typos etc.

 ## 5. Static analysis